I’ve always loved the Chevron pattern. I have made two crochet blankets in a chevron pattern, and now I have also made a chevron patchwork blanket.

 And because I had brought more wool I decided to use it all up and make a pillow to match…although the pattern was different as I had more white wool left than the coloured wood.

-I have a photo of Luke laying on his blanket in the previous post.
+I have a photo of G6 laying on his blanket in the previous post.
 Go and have a look at him…he is such a little cutie!

 I enjoyed crocheting so much I have started another blanket.
 It’s so easy to just sit and crotchet while you are watching TV, or a movie, or even while you are talking.
 I feel like I’m being productive even while doing nothing.